 Gen General Issues Does the plan consider all natural or man-made emergencies that could disrupt your workplace?
 Common sources of emergencies identified in emergency action plans include - fires, explosions, floods, hurricanes, tornadoes, toxic material releases, radiological and biological accidents, civil disturbances, and workplace violence.
 Does the plan consider all potential internal sources of emergencies that could disrupt your workplace?
 Conduct a hazard assessment of the workplace to identify any physical or chemical hazards that may exist and could cause an emergency.
 Does the plan consider the impact of these internal and external emergencies on the workplace's operations and is the response tailored to the workplace?
 Brainstorm worst-case scenarios asking yourself what you would do and what would be the likely impact on your operation and device appropriate responses.
 Does the plan contain a list of key personnel with contact information as well as contact information for local emergency responders, agencies and contractors?
 Keep your list of key contacts current and make provisions for an emergency communications system such as a cellular phone, a portable radio unit, or other means so that contact with local law enforcement, the fire department, and others can be swift.
 Does the plan contain the names, titles, departments, and telephone numbers of individuals to contact for additional information or an explanation of duties and responsibilities under the plan?
 List names and contact information for individuals responsible for implementation of the plan.
-Does the plan address how rescue operations will be performed?
-Unless you are a large employer handling hazardous materials and processes or have employees regularly working in hazardous situations, you will probably choose to rely on local public resources, such as the fire department, who are trained, equipped, and certified to conduct rescues.
-Make sure any external department or agency identified in your plan is prepared to respond as outlined in your plan.
-Untrained individuals may endanger themselves and those they are trying to rescue.
+Does the plan address how rescue operations will be performed? cue operations will be department, who are trained, equipped, and certified to conduct rescues.
 Does the plan address how medical assistance will be provided?
 Most small employers do not have a formal internal medical program and make arrangements with medical clinics or facilities close by to handle emergency.
 If an infirmary, clinic, or hospital is not close to your workplace, ensure that onsite person(s) have adequate training in first aid.
 The American Red Cross, some insurance providers, local safety councils, fire departments, or other resources may be able to provide this training.
 Treatment of a serious injury should begin within 3 to 4 minutes of the accident.
 Consult with a physician to order appropriate first-aid supplies for emergencies.
 Establish a relationship with a local ambulance service so transportation is readily available for emergencies.